 Medicare Supplement insurance plans cover only one person, which means that if you and your partner want to have the same Medigap coverage, you need to purchase Medicare Supplement insurance separately.

 Although Medicare is mostly dedicated to those over the age of 65, you can become a Medicare beneficiary under age 65 – if you are a disabled person that has been receiving Social Security Disability benefits for at least 24 months, or that has either ESRD or ALS.

 Just like Medicare beneficiaries over age 65, you are given a choice.
 You can decide to go with Original Medicare and buy a Medigap policy as an addition, or you can opt for a Medicare Advantage plan.
 It is your decision, but your choice may be limited by your state laws.

-Although Medicare for the disabled under 65 might seem like black magic, it’s actually quite simple, as long as you know what your medical needs are.
+Medicare for the disabled under 65 is actually quite simple, as long as you know what your medical needs are.
 But if you aren’t sure how to go about signing up for Medicare, do not hesitate to reach out to us.
-We will be more than happy to help you make the best decision possible for your health.
+We will be more than happy to help you make the best decision possible for your health